dentionY/Label-Reassignment/README.md

 We provide a full support for the UAVDT dataset.

-- You need to download the UAVDT dataset from its [UAVDT-self Baidu Pan](https://pan.baidu.com/s/1x6JWwAHPca05NgsTHr2Vyw) with password nnah.
+- You need to download the UAVDT dataset from its [UAVDT-self Baidu Pan](https://pan.baidu.com/s/1x6JWwAHPca05NgsTHr2Vyw) with password `nnah`.
 - Pre-process the dataset by using the tips in `uavdt/readme.txt` to gain the .json.

 ### AI-TOD setting: